adam-jb/py_education/main.md

 ## bytearray vs bytes

-Bytestrings can have similar methdos to strings, in strip, split, expandtabs, replace, join, partition, startswith, index, isalnum, isalpha, zfill (which adds prefix of zeroes), and more
+Bytestrings can have similar methods to strings, in strip, split, expandtabs, replace, join, partition, startswith, index, isalnum, isalpha, zfill (which adds prefix of zeroes), and more

 A minority of others are specific to bytestrings: centre, and more